 Our consolidated financial statements included under Item 8 in this report have been prepared in accordance with U.S. generally accepted accounting principles (GAAP).
-Our significant accounting policies are described in the notes to our consolidated financial statements.
+A description of our significant accounting policies can be found in the notes to our consolidated financial statements in Item 8 of this report.
 The preparation of financial statements in accordance with GAAP requires we make estimates and assumptions that affect the amounts reported in our financial statements and their accompanying notes.
 We have identified certain policies we believe are important to the portrayal of our financial condition and results of operations.
 Implementation of these policies requires the application of significant judgment by our management.
 We base our estimates on our historical experience, industry standards, and various other assumptions that we believe are reasonable under the circumstances.
 Actual results could differ from these estimates.
 An adverse effect on our financial condition, changes in financial condition, and results of operations could occur if circumstances change that alter the various assumptions or conditions used in making such estimates or assumptions.
-Some of our critical accounting policies include those listed below.